 There are four travel advisory levels:

-At the moment, there is Level 4: Do Not Travel (Global Health Advisory) in Peru.
+At the moment, there is Level 2: Exercise in Peru.
 Avoid all international travel due to the global impact of COVID-19.
-Some areas do better, some have increased risk.
+Some areas do better, some have a precaution.

 Peru has reached 15,628 cases.
 For that reason, the president Martin Vizcarra has banned gatherings of more than 300 persons.
 He has extended the suspension of schools to universities and colleges too.
 All flights have been suspended as well.